-- The Administrator configures the basic PPS configurations such as creating an authentication server, authentication realm, user roles, and role mapping rules. - Configure Nozomi Networks SCADAguardian as a client in PPS. - Configure PPS details in SCADAquardian - Configure PPS to block/guarantine the endpoint based on the SCADAguardian admission control template.
+- The Administrator configures the basic PPS configurations such as creating an authentication server, authentication realm, user roles, and role mapping rules. - Configure Nozomi Networks SCADAguardian as a client in PPS. - Configure PPS details in SCADAguardian

+Configure PPS to block/quarantine the endpoint based on the SCADAguardian admission control template.

-- Admission Control Template
+- "Admission Control Template" on page 405

-- Admission Control Policies
+- "Admission Control Policies" on page 406

-- Admission Control Client
+- "Admission Control Client" on page 408